Dwight K. Schrute, (Acting) Manager: Production

 The official website for The Office included four cut scenes from "Dwight K. Schrute, (Acting) Manager" within a week of the episode's release.
 In the first, 66-second clip, Dwight shows the documentary crew his new office apparel including his desk modeled after Uday Hussein's desk.
 In the second, 77-second clip, Jim pranks Dwight by putting fake results from Jordan's surveillance of the office.
-Later in her talking head, it is hinted that Jordan has a crush on Jim.
-In the third, 86-second clip, the staff realize they are stuck with Dwight as their boss as Phyllis attempts to remember a movie.
+In a talking head, Jordan grudgingly admits the prank was funny.
+In the third, 86-second clip, the staff complain about Dwight blocking their Internet activities.
 In the fourth, 49-second clip, Gabe attempts to get Erin back by using her love of Pixar films, but ultimately fails.

 Reception

 Ratings

 In its original American broadcast on May 13, 2011, "Dwight K. Schrute, (Acting) Manager" was viewed by an estimated 6.45 million viewers and received a 3.3 rating/9% share among adults between the ages of 18 and 49.
 This means that it was seen by 3.3% of all 18- to 49-year-olds, and 9% of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a nine percent drop in the ratings from the previous episode making it the second-lowest-rated episode of the season in the 18–49 demographic, after "Todd Packer".
 "Dwight K Schrute, (Acting) Manager" was the sixth most-watched scripted show for the week of broadcast among adults aged 18–49.